AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

 Part of the content below is based on publications from Jérôme Petazzoni and Daniel J Walsh.
 This document aims at adding on to their recommendations and how they can specifically be implemented within Docker.

-Note: Most of suggested command line options can be stored and used in a similar manner inside a Dockerfile for automated image building.
+<em>Note</em>: Most of suggested command line options can be stored and used in a similar manner inside a Dockerfile for automated image building.
 <p>

 <table border="1" style="width:100%">